WuChenshen/MeRGAN/README.md

 Memory Replay GANs: learning to generate images from new categories without forgetting
 =====================================
 The paper has been accepted in NIPS 2018.
-An [arXiv pre-print](https://arxiv.org/abs/1809.02058) version is available.
+An [arXiv pre-print](https://arxiv.org/abs/1809.02058) version and a [post](http://www.lherranz.org/2018/10/29/mergans) are available.

 ## Method
 ![MerGAN](./imgs/MerGAN.png)